-So far, more than 1.5 million people in 13 districts have been treated with antibiotics to stop the spread of trachoma in Zambia.
-Additionally, 44 case finders have been trained and mobilised to locate people who might need their trichiasis managed by trained surgeons of the health system.
-To date, 587 confirmed trichiasis patients have received programme-supported management services.
+So far, more than 2.6 million people have been treated with antibiotics to stop the spread of trachoma in Zambia.
+Additionally, 55 case finders have been trained and mobilised to locate people who might need their trichiasis managed by trained surgeons of the health system.
+To date, 690 confirmed trichiasis patients have received programme-supported management services.

 Photo credit: Sightsavers